History of Frisbee and Disc Sports in Canada

 1987 PDGA Disc Golf World Championships Toronto. photo credit: Flying Disc Museum.

-In 1979, Westerfield retired from the Wham-O NAS national disc golf tour.
-After his retirement, Ken began producing Irwin-sponsored PDGA disc golf tournaments on the Toronto Island disc pole hole course.
-In 1987, Ken Westerfield as tournament director with sponsors Orange Crush, Roots, Irwin, and Bob Blakely, Canadian Frisbee Association, produced the 1987 PDGA World Disc Golf Championships on Toronto Islands.
-This was the first and only time this world championship has been held outside of the United States.
+Ken Westerfield retired from the Wham-O National Disc Golf Tour in 1979.
+After retiring, he produced Irwin-sponsored PDGA Disc Golf competitions at the Toronto Island disc pole hole course.
+In 1987, Ken Westerfield, with sponsors Orange Crush, Roots, Irwin, and Bob Blakely of the Canadian Frisbee Association, organized the 1987 PDGA World Disc Golf Championships on the Toronto Islands.
+This was the only time the world championship was held outside the United States.

-Ken Westerfield and Jim Kenner were both inducted into the Disc Golf Hall of Fame.
+Ken Westerfield and Jim Kenner were inducted into the World Disc Golf Hall of Fame.

 See more on disc golf in Canada…